muriteams/ergmito/README.md

 #> AIC: 272.9916    BIC: 280.5282    (Smaller is better.)
 ```

-The resulting parameter for the edge-count is smaller for networks of
+The resulting parameter for the edge count is smaller for networks of
 size five

 ``` r